Edited by Timothy Charlton MD

 Figure 2: Location of Pain

 Individuals who suffer a Jones’ fracture will report pain on the outside of the midfoot (Figure 2).
-They have difficulty bearing weight and may walk with a limp.
+This pain can be quite sudden corresponding to when the fracture fully breaks through the bone.
+Patients will have difficulty bearing weight and may walk with a limp.
 In most instances, the patient will describe exactly when the fracture occurred, often after landing heavily or performing some other demanding but routine activity.
 However, sometimes the main symptom will be a chronic (long-term) ache in the outside part of the foot – representing a developing stress fracture of the base of the fifth metatarsal.
 Many patients will report a history of some pain in the foot, prior to the actual break.
 It is possible to have the problem in both feet, although usually one side hurts more.

 Patients with a Jones’ fracture will have pain at the fracture site (Figure 2).
 Often they will have high arched feet and/or an alignment of the lower extremity that tends to load the outside part of their feet (Figure 3).
 Sometimes, when looking at these patients’ shoes, one will see excessive wear of the outside of the sole because of the pressure put on that part of the foot and shoe.